openkim/kim-tools/docs/source/index.rst

    pip install --user git+https://github.com/openkim/kim-tools.git

 If you are installing on an HPC cluster, you may need to use different options to achieve the desired result.
-Note that if you wish to be able to use the included command-line utility ``add_or_update_property`` (you will if you are developing a new Crystal Genome Test Driver), the prerequisite package ``kim-property`` must be installed in an editable location.
-The ``--user`` option included in the example command does so.

 API Documentation, Indices and tables
 =====================================